storageos/storageos.github.io/_docs/prerequisites/clusterdiscovery.md

 # Cluster discovery

+On startup, you will need to specify whether a StorageOS node should bootstrap a new cluster or join an existing cluster.

 > N.B.
 The StorageOS operator will automatically populate the JOIN variable.
-> The creation of a cluster token or manual population of the JOIN variable is
+> Manual population of the JOIN variable, with node IPs or a cluster token, is
-> only necessary if you are performing an installation using Helm charts or
-> yaml manifests.

-On startup, you will need to specify whether a StorageOS node should bootstrap a new cluster or join an existing cluster.
+> possible if necessary.

 ## Cluster initialization